Height

 The Bay of Kotor is often described as fjord-like because of its enclosed shape, steep mountain walls, narrow passages and inner bays.

-That enclosed form is why Kotor can feel more specific than a broader open-coast view.
+That enclosed form is why Kotor can feel more specific than a broader open-coast view: the route does not ask you to admire “Montenegro” in general.
+It keeps bringing the eye back to one Bay.

-This is the visual promise Kotor can make: not a guaranteed weather mood, not a universal scenic ranking, but a route tied to one of the Adriatic coast’s most recognizable places.
+This is what Kotor can honestly offer visually: not a guaranteed weather mood, not a universal scenic ranking, but a route tied to one of the Adriatic coast’s most recognizable places.

 If the real question is still which scenic mood fits best, use the scenic comparison first.
-If the Bay is the view you want, continue to the practical Kotor route.
+If the Bay is the view you want, continue to the practical Kotor details.

 Basis: local route elevation reference, page image set, Kotor landmark framing and bounded Bay-shape wording.
 Fjord-like is used as visual shape language, not as a geological classification.